 Some contractors can test for asbestos but often do not follow the EPA testing rules for the number of samples taken.
 This opens the door for the Bay Area Air Quality Management District to levy fines and require expensive asbestos abatement.

-Get Directions For Your Project
+Get Professional Directions For Your Project

 What wall in the bathroom needs to be removed?
 Where should my mold remediation company begin?
 Who can I call if I have a question during the mold remediation?
 These are all good questions that needs answers.
 FYI: We will answer your questions whether we are involved in your project or not.